Divinemonk/DataEntryWebApp/README.md

 - **Seamless Data Exploration**: The tabular data view provides a comprehensive overview of your entered data.
 Browse, search, sort, and filter records effortlessly.
 This enables efficient data analysis and quick access to specific information.

-- **Flexible Data Editing and Deletion**: DataEntry_WebApp allows users to edit or delete existing records directly from the web interface.
+- **Flexible Data Editing and Deletion**: Data Entry WebApp allows users to edit or delete existing records directly from the web interface.
 This simplifies data management, facilitating updates and corrections as needed.

 <br>